EV charger installation 24/7 ELECTRICAL SERVICE License #1116554

 Your install

-Typical Level 2 home install scope
+Typical Level 2 home install work

 What your EV charger install covers